 Becoming Orthodox

-Holy Trinity members hail from virtually every traditional Orthodox national background.
-Yet we are also blessed to have as part of our parish family many, many converts to the Faith.
-In fact, a clear majority of Holy Trinity’s parishioners began their journey towards Jesus Christ in a non-Orthodox tradition.
+Holy Trinity members hail from nearly every historically Orthodox national background.
+Yet we are also blessed to have as part of our parish family many converts to the Faith.
+In fact, a majority of Holy Trinity’s parishioners began a journey towards Jesus Christ in a non-Orthodox tradition.

-If you are not Orthodox and would like to learn more about Orthodox Christianity, we invite you to get to know us better by praying with us during worship, attending one of our “Orthodoxy 101” classes, enjoying a “Newcomer’s Night” social, and/or participating in the life our community through one or more of our various fellowship and outreaches.
+If you are not Orthodox and would like to learn more about Orthodox Christianity, we invite you to get to know us better by praying with us during worship, meeting one-on-one with a member of our clergy staff, and/or participating in the life our community through one or more of our various fellowships and outreaches.

 Orthodoxy: Why Does “True Worship” Matter?